seng438-winter-2022/seng438-a5-islamrahat735/Assignment5-ReportTemplate.md

 ## How Decision Making is Affected Given a Target Failure Rate

 After modelling failure data, you must check that the overall failure rate from the created models.
 We cannot provide this number as the tool does does not provide an overall failure rate.
 Next you must compare it to the given target failure rate.
 If the actual failure rate is below the target failure rate, then the program can be accepted into production.
 However, if the failure rate is above the target failure rate, then changes much be made to the program to mitigate failures before it can be delivered to the clients as a finished product.

+## Advantages and Disadvantages of Reliability Growth Analysis (RGA)

+The advantage of Reliability Growth Analysis is that it provides alot of metrics that can be analyzed from the failure data.
+For instance you can get insights of the MTTF, failure intensity and even the reliability of your program at any specified time through the use of (RGA).

+The drawback of using RGA however is that it is very in depth and takes some work to understand what the results even mean.
+In depth knowledge of RGA and how it works is required before using this methodology.

 # Assessment Using Reliability Demonstration Chart